tareqmeg/amman-201d17/README.md

 Instructions for completing and submitting the assignments can be found in the README files of the appropriate subdirectories.

 Assignments are submitted using a professional-grade git-flow.
-If you haven't done so already, it's time to get comfortable with the core git commands.
+If you havent done so already, it's time to get comfortable with the core git commands.
 Don't worry, we'll give you step by step help as needed.

 ## Index of Cheatsheets and Resources